Who we are and what we do

-The OPHTC is committed to supporting the emerging workforce of CHWs in Oklahoma.
-In doing so, we closely collaborate with several partners, including the OK CHW Coalition and the OPHA CHW Section.
+The OPHTC is committed to supporting the emerging workforce of community health workers (CHWs) in Oklahoma.
+In doing so, we are closely collaborating with several partners, including the OK CHW Coalition and the OPHA CHW Section.
 In direct support of this public health workforce, among other activities, we are developing and implementing training materials for CHWs.